Aleeja137/ProgHeter-1-Matrix_Scaling/README.md

 ## Examples
-When running the program with default settings, the following output is shown (speed-up pending):
+When running the program with default settings, the following output is shown:

 ```
  ---Program start---